top of page

 For some, there may also be moments of passion, intensity, or emotional closeness that make it difficult to walk away.

-Personal Traits: Some people have what Bill Eddy (High Conflict Institute) calls "High Conflict Personalities"—marked by blame, extreme reactions and poor emotional regulation.
+• Personal Traits: Some people have what Bill Eddy of the High Conflict Institute calls "High Conflict Personalities"—marked by blame, extreme reactions and poor emotional regulation.
 This pattern tends to be reflected in all their intimate relationships.

 Many high-conflict relationships become emotionally damaging over time.
 When conflict begins to erode your sense of self or safety, it becomes unhealthy.